arzafiruddin/DDandD/README.md

 ## How To Play
 ### Goal

 Your goal is to survive as long as you can by reaching the exit of each area so you can progress to the next area.
-Use weapon chests and skill upgrades to help strengthen your character and fend off more difficult enemies who may stand in your way.
+Use weapon chests and skill upgrades to help strengthen your character and fend off increasingly difficult enemies who may stand in your way.

 ### Movement